Arkansas couple donates $1M gift to aid cardiovascular medicine research at UAMS

 The University of Arkansas for Medical Sciences has received a $1 million gift to create an endowed academic chair to help further research in cardiovascular medicine.

-The gift comes from the Don and Carolyn Kirkpatrick family and the endowed academic chair will be named after the Kirkpatricks.
+The gift comes from the Don and Carolyn Kirkpatrick family and the endowed academic chair will be named after the Kirkpatricks, who are both Faulkner County natives and graduates of Greenbrier High School.

 Carolyn Kirkpatrick served for more than a decade as a member of the Donald W. Reynolds Institute on Aging Community Advisory Board.
 She received the Jo Ellen Ford Distinguished Service Award in 2009.